data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 1. The following scenarios are possible:

-    * If the (Module) Processing Indicator is `C` the Module Instance is updated with the Execution Status Code set to `C`, the Next Run Indicator as `P` and the current date/time as the End Date/Time.
+    * If the (Module) Processing Indicator is `C` the Module Instance is updated with the Execution Status Code set to `C`, the Next Run Status as `P` and the current date/time as the End Date/Time.
 This is the Module Skip event.
-    * If the Processing Indicator is `A` the Module Instance is updated with the Execution Status Code set to `A`, the Next Run Indicator as `P` and the current date/time as the End Date/Time.
+    * If the Processing Indicator is `A` the Module Instance is updated with the Execution Status Code set to `A`, the Next Run Status as `P` and the current date/time as the End Date/Time.
 This is the Module Abort event.
-    * If the Processing Indicator is `P` and the ETL runs without issues the Module Instance is updated to set the Execution Status Code to `S` (success), the Next Run Indicator as `P` and the current date/time as the End Date/Time.
+    * If the Processing Indicator is `P` and the ETL runs without issues the Module Instance is updated to set the Execution Status Code to `S` (success), the Next Run Status as `P` and the current date/time as the End Date/Time.
 As a separate step the record counts are updated in the MODULE_INSTANCE table.
     * If a failure is detected at any time during the process (i.e. either Module start or end process), the Module Failure event is initiated.
-This event sets the Execution Status Code to `F` and the Next Run Indicator to `R` for the current Instance.
+This event sets the Execution Status Code to `F` and the Next Run Status to `R` for the current Instance.
 Any meaningful information will be logged to the EVENT_LOG table.

 ### Rollback processes